 In the year 2013-14, the tertiary sector emerged as the largest producing sector in India, replacing the primary sector.
 The tertiary sector has become important in India because of the following reasons:

-- Services such as hospitals, educational institutions, post and telegraph services, police stations, courts, village administrative offices, municipal corporations, defence, transport, banks, insurance companies, etc. are considered as basic services and are necessary for all people.
+- Services such as hospitals, educational institutions, post and telegraph services, police stations, courts, village administrative offices, municipal corporations, defence, transport, banks, insurance companies, etc., are considered basic services and are necessary for all people.

 - Over the past decade, certain new services based on information and communication technology have become important and essential.